wehlutyk/thesis/content/3-gistr-4-results.md

   when they appear with deletions, the two tend to be close to each other and of similar magnitude,
 * All operations are less frequent at the very beginning of utterances.

-In the branch dimension the main trend is, here too, the burstiness of events.
-The process here is likely very different though: a transformation by one subject seems to make further transformations by immediately following subjects more likely.
+Note that burstiness at the word level is no surprise, as words are not processed independently, and transforming parts of an utterance is likely to depend on syntactic and semantic boundaries.

+We observe a similar trend in the branch dimension however.
+The process that can lead to burstiness at this level is necessarily different, as successive subjects perform transformations independently, linked only through the utterance they see: this trend then suggests that a transformation occurring after a period of stability results in a new utterance that is more likely to be transformed again, indicating a behaviour reminiscent of punctuated equilibria.
-A final trend appears by combining both dimensions: when a transformation features more word insertions than word deletions, that is when an utterance increases in length, the transformation following it is likely to correct that length increase by deleting about as many words as there were in surplus (see the transitions between depths 2, 3 and 4 in branch #257 in @fig:gistr-lineage-tree for an example).
+This behaviour seems exacerbated in a special case that combines both dimensions: when a transformation features more word insertions than word deletions, that is when an utterance increases in length, the transformation following it seems likely to correct that increase in length by deleting about as many words as there were in surplus (see the transitions between depths 2, 3 and 4 in branch #257 in @fig:gistr-lineage-tree for an example).

+\todo{don't subsume to one dimension just yet.
+Keep exchanges, keep one axis for parent and one for child, at least til here.
+It might not be necessary to merge into one axis.}

 <div id="fig:gistr-dimensions">
 ![Branch dimension.
 This level looks at whether or not an utterance is transformed, without going into the detail of changes (hence the greyed out dots).
 Similar to @fig:gistr-lineage-tree, light grey bands are what subjects see, and the bands between those represent what the subjects do with what they read.